-Cantonese fried noodles is one of my favorite styles of fried noodles.
-I like the crisp noodles soaking up the smooth eggy sauce.
-This dish is especially delicious accompanied with some pickled green chilies.
-The noodles can come in several forms – yee meen, hor fun (flat cut rice noodles), or yin yong (a combination of flat cut rice noodles and thin rice noodles).
+Cantonese Style Fried Noodles is one of my favorite styles of fried noodles.
+I like the crisp noodles soaking up the smooth egg-based sauce.
+This dish is especially delicious accompanied with some Pickled Green Chilies.
+The noodles can come in several forms – yee meen dried egg noodles), hor fun (flat cut rice noodles), or yin yong (a combination of flat cut rice noodles and thin rice noodles).

 Yee meen is a kind of yellow noodles that is usually sold dried, in plastic packages.
 Some come pre-fried in little bricks.
 Here in the US, the most common variety found is pancit canton made in the Philippines.
 I like to crisp up these noodles by pan frying it for a few minutes.

 Fresh flat cut rice noodles known as hor fun (in Cantonese) or koay teow (in Fujianese) are soft, white noodles.
 Over here, they come in 2-pound packages and are made in California.
 The tricky part about these noodles is that they tend to clump together during frying.
 It helps if you are willing to use a little more oil in the frying.
 These fresh noodles may be substituted with dried flat cut noodles if they are not available in your area.
 Dried noodles need to be boiled or soaked in warm water to rehydrate.